Acid3: Chrome, Presto and WebKit based browsers

 layout engines (used by Opera and Safari respectively) scored 100/100 on the test and rendered the test page correctly.
 At the time, no browser using the Presto or WebKit layout engines passed the performance aspect of the test.

-Google Chrome and Opera Mobiledisplayed a score of 100/100.
+Google Chrome and Opera Mobile displayed a score of 100/100.

 Security concerns over downloadable fonts delayed Chrome from passing.

 Versions 68 and later of Chrome get a score of 97/100, due to failing tests 23, 25, and 35.